-A Review of Solar Stills Augmented with Evacuated Tubes
+A Review of Solar Stills Augmented with Evacuated Tubes Winners Parekha, NM Bhattb aME Student,Gandhinagar Institue of Technology, Gandinagar, Gujarat - 382721, India bDirector, Gandhinagar Institute of Technology, Gandinagar, Gujarat - 382721, India

-Winners Parekh^a, NM Bhatt^{a}

-^aGandhinagar Institue of Technology, Gandinagar, India

 The productivity of the solar still is determined by the temperature of water in the basin and the glass temperature.
 Various active methods have been adopted to increase the temperature of the water in the basin, so as to improve the productivity of solar still.
 Flat plate collectors, concentrating collectors, evacuated glass tubes etc are used for that purpose.
 This paper reviews various configurations of active solar still which are augmented with evacuated glass tubes to supply external heat to the still.